 A policy of harassment of homosexuals resulted in Stonewal riots at the Stonewall Inn in June 1969.
 A spontaneous show of resistance emerged when the homosexual clientele were being taken to the police wagon, and the police were forced to retreat and called for reinforcements.
 This resistance at the Stonewall Inn has been given symbolic value and is seen as the birth of the modern gay rights movement, the emergence of the Gay Liberation Front and the Gay Activist Alliance.
 The 1969 Stonewall riot in New York City is widely celebrated as the beginning of the modern gay rights movement.
 Examines three traditional organizational theories on social movements.

+Homophobia is an uncontrollable fear of homosexuals and Xenophobia is fear of strangers.
+Gay and lesbian studies or rather Queer Culture studies, is becoming legitimate in the academic community.
+Sociology of Sexualities should gain status as an ASA Section.
 Social workers need to understand how to gain access to and support indigenous social structures to assist oppressed groups to bring about social change. - Sociopolitical antecedents to Stonewall: analysis of the origins of the gay rights movement in the United States.
 Poindexter CC.
 School of Social Work, Boston University.

 Movements and Memory: